JuneRhomel/ReactDashboard-i2/README.md

 # ReactDashboard-i2
-This is the i2 dashboard rewritten in React
+This is the i2 dashboard rewritten in React.